Canvas - Faculty Center Grade Prep Tool and Final Grade Preparation

 As a reminder, please only use browsers supported by Canvas.
 See: Which browsers does Canvas support?.

-The Faculty Center Grade Prep tool is designed to aid instructors with the submission of grades for high-enrollment courses with many diverse grades assigned to students.
+The Faculty Center Grade Prep tool is designed to help instructors submit final grades for high-enrollment courses with many diverse grades assigned to students.
 If you have a small course and/or you do not have many different grades assigned to students, we recommend that you manually enter grades into Faculty Center.
 For more information on manually entering your grades see: Grading Instructions.

 Step 1: Enable Grading Scheme in Canvas